 c) quizaha ‘will walk to’ (like in 15)

 Your turn!
-Figure out the composition of the following Zapotec numbers.
-They are already segmented for you.
-Then explain how they mean what they mean.
+Each of the following numbers is already split into parts for you.
+Figure out the composition of each number, then explain how they mean what they mean.

 or ce-chona qui-zaha calle